loevlie/Second_Brain/content/index.md

 ## About Me

 🤖 **The Engineer:** At the heart, I'm an engineer driven by the challenge of solving complex problems.
-My journey in autonomous aerial robotics is fueled by a blend of creativity, technical expertise, and a relentless pursuit of innovation.
+From 2017 to 2019, I worked on optimization and modeling, then at Carnegie Mellon (2020) I found a passion for ML and the wide variety of applications it has.
+My optimization and modeling background provided a great foundation for my future ML work.

 🧠 **The ML Enthusiast:** I'm fascinated by the potential of machine learning and deep learning.
 These aren't just tools for me; they're gateways to endless possibilities that can reshape our future.
+I'm currently intrigued by multimodel models because I believe that area of research has a lot of potential due to the shortfalls of multimodel models (e.g., https://arxiv.org/abs/2502.09696.)

-💻 **The Developer:** Coding is my art form.
-Whether it's crafting efficient algorithms or building robust systems, I believe in writing code that matters.
+💻 **The Developer:** I've enjoyed taking complex ideas and turning them into simple, reusable code since I wrote my first `print('hello world')`.
+That's been around **10 years** now so I think I've found a lifelong hobby in code.

 🌍 **Making a Difference:** Ultimately, my work is about making a difference.
-Be it through my previous environmental research funded by the EPA, creating free skin cancer diagnosis options, helping people give personal gifts, or advancing scientific research, I strive to use my skills for the greater good.
+It doesn't need to change the world, but pushing a the boundaries of research so others can innovate on my work, or making a small part of a process more efficient to save others time.
+If my work can help others in any way, I find it fulfilling, and it drives me to strive for excellence.

 ## My Vault